jmix-framework/jmix/README.md

 This repository contains OpenID Connect project of the [Jmix](https://jmix.io) framework.

-**CAUTION: The project is in EXPERIMENTAL status and may be removed or modified in any way without notice.
-Use at your own risk!**
+**CAUTION: The project is in EXPERIMENTAL status and may be modified in any way without notice.**

 For more information, see: